eniac/mu2sls/README.md

 * TODO: Package all python helper code (thrift, general helpers) in one or more libraries.
 These can all be in the same repo for now (different directories).

 * TODO: Investigate why kubectl port-forward stops and how to fix that.

+* See if we can somehow leverage the Azure traces workload.

 ## Compilation Sketch <a name="compilation-sketch"></a>